mos3abof/mos3abof.github.io/content/posts/2013-10-01-enabling-fingerprint-ubuntu.md

 4. Logout of your session, and login again.

-5. Launch the FingerPrint GUI and follow the steps.
+5. Launch the Fingerprint GUI and follow the steps.

 Further information can be found on [this page](https://launchpad.net/~fingerprint/+archive/fingerprint-gui) created by